ARTICLE UPDATED ON AUGUST 24, 2023

-The biggest difference between block and stringer pallets is the support used between the top and bottom decks of the pallet.
+The biggest difference between block and stringer pallets is the support used between the top and bottom decks of the pallet itself.
 Stringer pallets are held together by three two-by-four boards, one running along each side of the pallet and one through the middle.
-These are the stringers that give the pallet its name, and they are usually notched to allow forklift access from all four directions.
-Block pallets are held together by nine four-by-four-inch wood blocks, sometimes with additional boards around the perimeter that reinforce the top and bottom decks.
+These are the “stringers” that give the pallet its name, and they are usually notched to allow forklift access from all four directions.
+Block pallets, on the other hand, are held together by nine four-by-four-inch wood blocks, sometimes with additional boards around the perimeter that reinforce the top and bottom decks.

-Block pallets, on the other hand, are designed for greater durability, and for that reason, more wood goes into building them.
-They also feature many more nails, and those nails are significantly heftier than the ones found on stringer pallets.
-The result is a sturdy, fully four-way pallet that can make far more trips through the supply chain than the stringer pallet.
-However, the sturdiness of the block pallet means a significant increase in weight and in the fuel needed to transport them.
+Block pallets, meanwhile, are designed for greater durability, and for that reason, more wood goes into building them.
+More wood requires more nails, and those nails are significantly heftier than the ones found on stringer pallets.
+The result is a sturdier, fully four-way pallet that can make far more trips through the supply chain than the stringer pallet.
+However, the strength of the block pallet means a significant increase in weight and in the fuel needed to transport them.

 When to Use Block Pallets vs. Stringer Pallets

-Plastic pallets combine the advantages of stringer pallets with those of block pallets and add quite a few of their own advantages as well.
-Plastic pallets have a durability that vastly exceeds even that of wood block pallets, and at less than fifty pounds, their weight is comparable to that of stringer pallets.
-Due to their resilience, high-quality plastic pallets can make 80-100 trips through the supply chain, many times the number of trips that block pallets are able to make.
-The light weight and reusability of plastic pallets enables them to reduce the strain on employees and equipment, lower transportation fuel costs, and eliminate the need for a constant supply of new pallets.
-Supply chains can enjoy these advantages with very little additional effort through the use of a plastic pallet pooling system which manages the transportation and supply of pallets to make them available when and where they’re needed.
-Choosing a pallet isn’t about block pallets vs. stringer pallets anymore; pooled plastic pallets offer an alternative that’s superior to any wood pallet.
+Plastic pallets combine the advantages of stringer pallets with those of block pallets and add many of their own advantages.
+Plastic pallets have a durability that vastly exceeds even that of wood block pallets, and around fifty pounds, their weight is comparable to that of stringer pallets.
+Their resilience and high quality allow plastic pallets to make 80 to 100 trips through the supply chain, significantly more than the number of trips that wood block pallets can make.
+The light weight and reusability factor of plastic pallets enables them to reduce the strain on employees and equipment, decrease transportation fuel costs, and eliminate the need for a constant supply of new pallets.
+Supply chains can enjoy these advantages with very little additional effort by partnering with a plastic pallet pooling system, which manages the transportation and supply of pallets and makes them available whenever and wherever they are needed.